StackVista/stackstate-docs/use/introduction-to-stackstate/getting_started.md

 ![Telemetry browser](../../.gitbook/assets/v43_component_details_inspect_metric_stream.png)

 If you click on a log stream, you can see the log stream in a popup.
-Again, there are a number of drill-down capabilities available on the left side of the popup.
+Again, there are a number of drill-down capabilities available on the left-hand side of the popup.

 ![Telemetry browser](../../.gitbook/assets/v43_component_details_inspect_log_stream.png)